Mop

 A mop (such as a floor mop) is a mass or bundle of coarse strings or yarn, etc., or a piece of cloth, sponge or other absorbent material, attached to a pole or stick.
 It is used to soak up liquid, for cleaning floors and other surfaces, to mop up dust, or for other cleaning purposes.

 History

-The word (then spelled mappe) is attested in English as early as 1496, but new refinements and variations of mop designs have been introduced, from time to time.
+The word (then spelled mappe) is attested in English as early as 1496, but new refinements and variations of mop designs have been introduced.
 For example, American inventor Jacob Howe received US patent #241 for a mop holder in 1837 and Thomas W. Stewart (US patent #499,402) in 1893.

-In her book Maggie's Memories Margaret Wadkin (late of Hickling, near Melton Mowbray in England) describes the use of a mop nail for constructing homemade mops from old pieces of cloth during her village childhood in the early 20th century;
+In her book Maggie's Memories, Margaret Wadkin (late of Hickling, near Melton Mowbray in England) describes the use of a mop nail for constructing homemade mops from old pieces of cloth during her village childhood in the early 20th century;

 Types

 Many different proprietary designs are available, but the classic string mop design is also still widely used.